-The functional-traits approach was first developed in studies based on terrestrial plants.
-They showed that the morphology of species was correlated with their environment and that changes in their habitat could lead to changes of their morphology because this approach relies on the plasticity of traits (Boissezon 2014; Lavorel et al. 1997; Martini et al. 2020).
-Applied to aquatic animals, structure-function relationship has been well documented since the 1970s (Gosline 1971; Lagler et al. 1977; Webb 1984) and approaches based on morphological traits seemed suitable to compare species (Norton 1995) or to explore niches and compare communities (Winemiller 1991).
+The functional-traits approaches were first developed in studies based on terrestrial plants.
+They showed that the morphology of species was correlated with their environment and thus functional traits can explain habitat selection and distribution of species (Boissezon 2014; Lavorel et al. 1997; Martini et al. 2020).
+Applied to aquatic animals, structure-function relationship has been well documented since the 1970s (Gosline 1971; Lagler et al. 1977; Webb 1984) and approaches based on morphological traits seemed suitable to define ecological niches, compare species within a community or, communities between ecosystems (Norton 1995, Winemiller 1991).
 For instance, Albouy et al. (2011) developped a model to determine the diet of any marine species based on morphological traits, and thus establish trophic guilds.
 Yet, the model could not predict diet overlap nor resource partitionning among species, because of intrinsic variability in the diet of fish.
-Indeed, morphology alone is hardly a clue to determine diet, for generalist species are able to switch prey depending on which is more abundant, and they do not display specific morphological traits (Sibbing & Nagelkerke 2000).
+Indeed, morphology alone is hardly a clue to determine diet in terms of prey species, for generalist species are able to switch prey depending on which is more abundant, and they do not display specific morphological traits (Sibbing & Nagelkerke 2000).
 Moreoever, trophic level impacts how specialised a species can be in terms of diet: apex predators will often favor one feeding strategies among others, so they are very efficient for one strategy, and have limitating capacities in others.
 This principle can be summed up as a “trade-off strategy”: greater abilities for one strategy lead to a decrease of abilities in other areas Norton (1995), because of morphological specificities (Nagelkerke et al. 2018).

-Conversely, when studying morphological trait associated with swimming performances, Webb (1984) noticed that most species were not specialized i.e not displaying any particular traits) and had fairly good performances in 3 of the main swimming methods (powerful short acceleration, cruise and maneuvrability).
-Similarly, using only morphological traits to describe mains functions such as food acquisition does not seem relevant.
-Indeed, Grossman (2009) showed that species with strong morphological divergences sometimes use the same resources in a similar way, whereas morphologically close species can have very different diets.
+Conversely on morphological trait associated with swimming performances, Webb (1984) noticed that most species were not specialized i.e not displaying any particular traits) and had fairly good performances in three of the main swimming methods (powerful short acceleration, cruise and maneuvrability).
+Similarly, using only morphological traits to predict main functions such as food acquisition does not always seem relevant.
+Grossman (2009) showed that species with strong morphological divergences can sometimes use the same resources in a similar way, whereas morphologically close species can have very different diets.
 In order to overcome the limits imposed by their morphology and/or habitat for the acquisition of food, organisms can indeed modulate their behavior and show great adaptability (Blondel & Bourlière 1979; Grossman 2009).
 In fact, if morphology sets limits to resource use, species usually display some plasticity to adapt to prey availability and environmental conditions (Ibañez et al. 2007; Sibbing & Nagelkerke 2000).
 The link between morphology and food acquisition is therefore not so robust.

-While the flexibility and intrinsic variabiliy of species should not be ignored, they can be hard to predict (Diderich 2006; Martini et al. 2020).
+While the flexibility and intrinsic variability of species should not be ignored, they can be hard to predict (Diderich 2006; Martini et al. 2020).
 It is therefore essential to identify and select relevant traits, that can be used to explain most interactions between species and their environment.
-This is one of the main challenges of the functional traits approach, because the selected traits must be sufficiently variable beteen the levels being compared (species, populations, individuals …), and the observed variations must explain the actual differences in fitness or coexistence of species (Kremer et al. 2017).
+This is one of the main challenges of the functional traits approach, because the selected traits must be sufficiently variable between the levels being compared (species, populations, individuals …), and the observed variations must explain the actual differences in fitness or coexistence of species (Kremer et al. 2017).